Lewi97/CLI-PPM-Image-Editor/README.md

 # CLI PPM Image Editor

 Ever thought Paint was too easy?
 No u haven't?
-Well i got great news, u using this tool u can draw by typing in commands, how will it look like?
+Well i got great news, using this tool u can draw by typing in commands, how will it look like?
 U won't know till u save it.

 Commands: